The Pinellas Trail is a treasure, and anyone lucky enough to live near it has access to what is probably the best urban bike trail in Florida.

-In July 2017, a new 5-mile-long addition to the Pinellas Trail opened at the northern end, and riders say it is the most scenic section because it passes through undeveloped areas.
-Here’s information from the Tampa Bay Times about the new section.
+In 2017, a new 5-mile-long addition to the Pinellas Trail opened at the northern end, and it is the most scenic section because it passes through undeveloped areas.
+Here’s information from the Tampa Bay Times about this section.

 My husband and I bicycled a section of the Pinellas Trail while exploring the spectacular beaches on barrier islands north of St. Petersburg.
 We took the universal advice you find online: That the most scenic part of the trail is its northern portion, between Dunedin and Tarpon Springs.

 We found pretty views, parks to discover, historic buildings and cute downtowns.
 We also found plenty of suburban backyards, the back-sides of businesses, boring views of commercial roadways and shadelessness.

 The Pinellas Trail is a mixed bag, so set your expectations accordingly.

 Pinellas Trail was first built to make bicycling safer

 The Fred Marquis Pinellas Trail starts in downtown St. Petersburg and follows the old CSX railway right of way for 50 miles to Tarpon Springs and on to the Pasco County line.
 Its story began in 1983, inspired by the vision of a man whose son was killed riding his bike.
 The first six-mile section opened in 1990, and it’s been expanding ever since.

 It is heartening to see how much it is used, and by all sorts of people.
 With a separate, well-marked pedestrian lane, it attracts and comfortably accommodates dog-walkers, joggers, wheelchairs and strollers.